AutomataLab/JSONSki_nodejs/README.md

 ## Benchmarking
-Performance of JsonSki_nodejs is compared with simDjson and Javascript Parsing  - https://github.com/gandharva26/benchmarking-jsonski
+Performance of JsonSki_nodejs is compared with simDjson_nodejs and Javascript Parsing  - https://github.com/gandharva26/benchmarking-jsonski